Rishab27279/U-Tube-AI/README.md

 U-Tube AI is a multi-modal AI agent that transforms YouTube videos into rich, actionable knowledge assets.
 Unlike traditional tools that rely solely on a video's transcript, U-Tube AI analyzes **both the audio and the visual stream**.
 It reads slides, understands diagrams, and captures code on screen, fusing what's said with what's shown to create notes that are incredibly detailed, accurate, and truly comprehensive.

-This system is perfect for students, researchers, and professionals who need to efficiently digest complex tutorials, technical presentations, or academic lectures without losing critical visual context.
+This system is perfect for **students**, **researchers**, and **professionals** who need to efficiently digest complex tutorials, technical presentations, or academic lectures without losing critical visual context.

 ---

 **The Problem with Existing Tools:**
-- **NoteGPT, Notta, MyMap.AI**: Extract YouTube transcripts and summarize text only—completely blind to slides, diagrams, and code shown on screen
+- **NoteGPT, Notta, MyMap.AI**: Extract YouTube transcripts and summarize text only—completely **blind to slides, diagrams, and code shown on screen**
-- **Direct VLM Processing**: Feeding entire videos to Gemini costs ~$139/hour at 258 tokens/sec, making it impractical for long educational content
+- **Direct VLM Processing**: Feeding entire videos to Gemini **costs ~$139/hour at 258 tokens/sec**, making it impractical for long educational content

 **U-Tube AI bridges this gap** by combining adaptive frame sampling with intelligent dual-model synthesis, reducing costs by 70-90% while capturing visual context that transcript-only tools miss entirely.

-Perfect for students, researchers, and professionals digesting technical tutorials, academic lectures, or slide-heavy presentations where visual content is critical.
+Hence, making it perfect for students, researchers, and professionals digesting technical tutorials, academic lectures, or slide-heavy presentations where visual content is critical.

 ---